MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsPlatformServiceSettings.md

 ```

 ### -Identity
-Indicates the Identity of the Platform Service Settings to be modified.
+Indicates the Identity of the Platform Service Settings to be returned.

 ```yaml
 Type: XdsIdentity